Mw3y/epfl-cs107-PokeMAN/HELP.md

 # The player can access the following areas :

-    - Town: The main area of the village
+    - Town : The main area of the village
-    - Lab: Professor Oak's laboratory located north of the town
+    - Lab  : Professor Oak's laboratory located north of the town
     - Arena: The Pokémon arena where the player can battle Pokémon by interacting with them.
              It is located in the center of the town.
-    - Shop: The store where the Pokémon assistant is located to the east of the village.
+    - Shop : The store where the Pokémon assistant is located to the east of the village.

-## *Controls*
+    - Rolex League : The unmissable building on the bottom of the map.

 - Arrow keys: Movement and selection of actions in combat.
 - L: Interaction with objects, characters, Pokémon, doors...